Image source, Pixabay

 The coat of the Maine coon is silken but not as thick as other longhaired breeds, it benefits from a daily groom to get rid of loose hairs, it only takes 5-10 minutes and will keep it tangle free and beautiful.
 Most cats do not need a bath.

 Maine Coons should be fed a good-quality diet for optimum health.

-Looking after your cat's teeth is important not only for dental health but overall health.
+Looking after your cat's teeth is important not only for dental health but overall health, particularly as Maine Coons may develop periodontal disease from an early age.
 This can either be achieved with a toothbrush and cat toothpaste (never use human toothpaste on cats), with biscuits for oral health or preferably by feeding raw chicken necks, wings or raw chunks of steak two to three times a week.

 All non-breeding cats should be desexed by 6 months and be microchipped, vaccinated and receive regular flea and worming treatment.
 An annual health check with a veterinarian is also important.

 Maine Coons are very adaptable and will be happy with single person homes or in families, with or without other animals, providing the animals are accepting of cats.

 They do like company whether it be human or another cat or dog, and even though they are a large cat, they can happily live in apartments as well as they can in family homes.

 If they are going to be left for long periods of time it is advisable you adopt two cats so that they have company while you are away.

 The lifespan of the Maine Coon is between 12 - 15 years.